erasmus-without-paper/ewp-specs-api-echo/README.md

 implement it (and keep it updated) **at least in their development EWP Hosts**, to avoid potential problems in the future.

-The requirements listed below might seem obvious, but they require the developer to implement the core security framework which will be needed throughout the development of **all the other** EWP features.
+The requirements listed below might seem trivial, but they require the developer to implement the core security framework which will be needed throughout the development of **all the other** EWP features.